cits5501/cits5501.github.io/assets/workshops/workshop03-solutions.md

 a.
 What steps are involved in doing ISP?
 b.
 What is the input domain here?
 c.
 What are some characteristics you could use?
-Check with a partner
+(You may wish to drop in on a timetabled
+    lab session and compare with another student to see what characteristics they have come up with.
-    (or small group), and make sure each characteristic does give you a partitioning.
+    Remember to make sure each characteristic does in fact give you a partitioning.)

+Once you've answered these questions, you might like to try implementing some of your tests in Java using JUnit.